Estimating outflow masses and velocities in merger simulations: impact of r-process heating and neutrino cooling: Outflow models: unbound matter and asymptotic velocity

 \subsection{Bernoulli criterion version 3: r-process heating and neutrino losses}

 The last important effect that we would like to take into account is energy losses due to neutrino emission during r-process nucleosynthesis.
 We note that during the first few seconds of evolution, when most of the r-process energy is released, we can safely assume that only neutrinos escape the ejecta, while other products of nucleosynthesis are thermalized.
 If a fraction $f_{\rm loss}$ of the fluid's rest mass energy is lost to neutrinos during the r-process, we can use the condition \beq -hu_t (1-f_{\rm loss})>h_\infty \eeq to flag unbound material, and \beq \Gamma_\infty=-\frac{hu_t}{h_\infty} (1-f_{\rm loss}) \eeq for the asymptotic Lorentz factor.
 The value of $f_{\rm loss}$ is uncertain.
-Desai {\it et al}~\cite{Desai:2018rbc}, using the output of the nuclear reaction code SkyNet for black hole-neutron star merger outflows~\cite{Lippuner2015,roberts:17} and assuming that $45\%$ of the energy released by the r-process is lost to neutrinos, find a quasi linear relation between $Y_e$ and the heating rate (for $Y_e<0.2$) which, in our notation, would be \beq f_{\rm loss} \approx 0.0032 - 0.0085 Y_e. \eeq Overall, we thus get the corrected expression \beq \Gamma_\infty=-\frac{hu_t}{h_\infty} \left(0.9968+0.0085 Y_e\right). \eeq For higher $Y_e$, r-process heating will become less important.
-We thus use this expression is $f_{\rm loss}>0$ ($Y_e<0.376$), and set $f_{\rm loss}=0$ otherwise.
-This expression still neglects non-local effects, but should at least perform better when it comes to calculating the total kinetic energy of the outflows.
+Metzger {\it et al}~\cite{2010MNRAS.402.2771M} first posited that about $50\%$ of the energy released by the r-process at early times is thermalized in the ejecta.
+More recently Desai {\it et al}~\cite{Desai:2018rbc}, using the output of the nuclear reaction code SkyNet for BHNS merger outflows~\cite{Lippuner2015,roberts:17} and assuming that $45\%$ of the energy released by the r-process is lost to neutrinos, found a quasi linear relation between $Y_e$ and the heating rate (for $Y_e<0.2$) which, in our notation, would be \beq f_{\rm loss} \approx 0.0032 - 0.0085 Y_e. \eeq Overall, we thus get the corrected expression \beq \Gamma_\infty=-\frac{hu_t}{h_\infty} \left(0.9968+0.0085 Y_e\right). \eeq A potential issue with this formula is that $f_{\rm loss}$ goes to zero for $Y_e=0.376$, and becomes negative when $Y_e>0.376$.
+For $Y_e>0.376$, we instead set $f_{\rm loss}=0$.
+Physically, we do not expect a true r-process for $Y_e \gtrsim 0.4$ (see e.g.~\cite{1992ApJ...395..202W}); at larger electron fractions, seed nuclei in the ejecta have an electron fraction comparable to the average electron fraction of the fluid, and there is thus no true neutron excess of the fluid compared to those seed nuclei.
+While out-of-NSE reactions still occur within the ejecta, the difference in binding energy and $Y_e$ between the nuclei in the fluid in NSE at the original $Y_e$ and the nuclei actually produced at the end of the true out-of-NSE evolution of the system is significantly smaller than for more neutron-rich outflows, and neglected at the level of accuracy of our simple model.

+We also note that this expression for $\Gamma_\infty$ still neglects non-local effects, but should at least perform better when it comes to calculating the total kinetic energy of the outflows than the expressions obtained in the previous sections.